bitfieldaudio/OTTO/doc-src/index.md

 ## Pulseaudio
 If you are using pulseaudio, you may have to pause it while running the docker container.
 This means you won't hear any sound from other applications.
-To automatically suspend pulseaudio and restart it when TOP-1 closes, run the container like this:
+To automatically suspend pulseaudio and restart it when OTTO closes, run the container like this:
 ```bash
 pasuspender -- sh dockerrun.sh
 ```